 “May I?” before setting anything down in front of you, or clearing things off the table.
 Way, way above-average service for an Asian restaurant.

 The stairs going down to the bathroom at Phở Cửu Long Miền Tây are narrow and creaky and once you’re in the basement, it’s very smelly, old and damp down there.
 I noticed that the women’s bathroom has a fan while the men’s bathroom doesn’t… But to their credit, the bathroom has always been clean and well-stocked.
-Nevertheless, the whole basement could really use a reno.
+Nevertheless, the whole basement could really use a renovation.

 Phở Cửu Long Miền Tây